-- Honesty and Lawful Conduct.
+• Honesty and Lawful Conduct.
 Affected Individuals must avoid all illegal conduct, both in business and personal matters.
 No person should take any action that he or she believes violates any statute, rule, or regulation.
-In addition, Affected Individuals must comply with the Code and departmental compliance policies and procedures, strive to avoid the appearance of impropriety, and never act in a dishonest or misleading manner. - Cooperation with the Compliance Program.
+In addition, Affected

+Individuals must comply with the Code and departmental compliance policies and procedures, strive to avoid the appearance of impropriety, and never act in a dishonest or misleading manner.

+- Cooperation with the Compliance Program.
 We require everyone to cooperate fully with the Compliance Program because the Program is effective only if everyone works together to ensure its success and understands the requirements under the law and the Code.
 Affected Individuals are expected to cooperate with all inquiries concerning improper business, documentation, coding or billing practices, respond to any reviews or inquiries, and actively work to correct any improper practices that are identified. - Reporting Concerns/Raising Questions.
-Neither this Handbook nor our overall Compliance Program can cover every situation that you might face.
-As a result, if you are unsure of what the proper course of conduct might be in a specific situation, or if you believe that the Code of Conduct, Code of Conduct Standards, or any compliance standards or policies (whether set forth in this Handbook or elsewhere) may have been violated, then you are expected to contact the Chief Compliance Officer, who can be reached at:
+Affected Individuals must refuse to participate in unethical or illegal conduct, and must report any unethical or illegal conduct to the Chief Compliance Officer.
+In addition, as neither this Handbook nor our overall Compliance Program can cover every situation that you might face, if you are unsure of what the proper course of conduct might be in a specific situation, or if you believe that the Code of Conduct, Code of Conduct Standards, or any compliance standards or policies (whether set forth in this Handbook or elsewhere) may have been violated, then you are expected to contact the Chief Compliance Officer, who can be reached at: